This website uses cookies to ensure you get the best experience on our website. Learn more

 There is a single charging point in each room.

-The power supply supports the use of hairdryers but only those issued from the camp office.
+The power supply supports the use of hairdryers but only those issued by the camp office.

 Communications

-There is no cellphone reception or WiFi at the camp but there is a guest computer connected to the internet in the central area.
+There is WiFi in the guest rooms, but no cellphone reception.
 Kanana uses radios to communicate with both its head office in Maun and its sister camps.

 TV & radio